bevyengine/bevy/CONTRIBUTING.md

     * [Pull Request](https://github.com/bevyengine/bevy/pulls) (or PR for short): A request to merge code changes.
 This starts our "review process".
 You are welcome to start with a pull request, but consider starting with an Issue or Discussion for larger changes (or if you aren't certain about a design).
 We don't want anyone to waste their time on code that didn't have a chance to be merged!
 But conversely, sometimes PRs are the most efficient way to propose a change.
 Just use your own judgement here.
 2. Other community members review and comment in an ad-hoc fashion.
 Active subject matter experts may be pulled into a thread using `@mentions`.
 If your PR has been quiet for a while and is ready for review, feel free to leave a message to "bump" the thread, or bring it up on Discord in an appropriate engine development channel.
 3. Once they're content with the pull request (design, code quality, documentation, tests), individual reviewers leave "Approved" reviews.
-4. After consensus has been reached (typically two approvals from the community or one for extremely simple changes) and CI passes, the [S-Ready-For-Final-Review](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AS-Ready-For-Final-Review) label is added.
+4. After consensus has been reached (typically two approval comments from the community or one for extremely simple changes) and CI passes, the [S-Ready-For-Final-Review](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AS-Ready-For-Final-Review) label is added.
 5. When they find time, [someone with merge rights](#how-were-organized) performs a final code review and merges the PR using [Bors](https://bors.tech/) by typing `bors r+`.

 ### Complex changes